 DEFEND THE RULE

-Environmental orgs (Earthjustice, NRDC, Sierra Club) argue the move endangers wildlife, drinking water for 60M people, and climate goals.
-They directly contradict the wildfire prevention rationale, noting that wildfires are nearly 4x more likely to start near roads.
+Environmental orgs (Earthjustice, NRDC, Sierra Club) argue the move endangers wildlife, drinking water for 124 million people in 3,400 communities, and climate goals.
+They directly contradict the wildfire prevention rationale: a 2026 peer-reviewed study in Fire Ecology found ignition density of 7.99 fires per 1,000 ha within 50m of roads versus 1.97 in roadless areas.
 They have promised immediate litigation.
-(Earthjustice), (Sierra Club)
+(Earthjustice), (Sierra Club), (Aplet et al. 2026)

 REPEAL THE RULE